xdu006/CellSAM_XL/README.md

 Code to create your own instance of the web interface.
 Simply run the file from beginning to end and your own instance of the web interface will be created with a sharable link.

 ### CellSAM_Pipeline_Western4.ipynb
-Full code diverse methods ICR and enhancement trials.
+Full code with ICR and enhancement trials, preliminary tests, and functions.
 Not recommending for running from beginning to end and only serves as a reference until proper curation and conversion to a proper github repo with best practices is completed.